 Dollywood’s Splash Country also lays claim to RiverRush®, the first and only water coaster in Tennessee, and Swiftwater Run, which is a thrill ride that takes participants through a corkscrew tunnel.

 If you can’t make the long drive to Gatlinburg and Pigeon Forge, Nashville has it’s very own water park as well!
 Nashville Shores is perfect for packing up the kids to escape the sweltering heat of Nashville summers.
 Nashville typically will reach triple digits and Nashville Shores is a local favorite and you don’t have to drive far.

-Nashville Shores has eight water slides, a wave pool, lazy river, and Kowabunga Beach which is a four-story tall water play structure with over seventy different water spray features and slides.
-Nashville Shores is housed on Percy Preist lake which is great for camping or even renting a cabin for the night.
+- Kowabunga Beach which is a four-story tall water play structure with over seventy different water spray features and slides.

 Wetlands Water Park is in Jonesborough, Tennessee which is located just on the other side of Johnson City.
 If you hate the crowds of the larger water parks in Tennessee make sure you check out Wetlands.

-I love exploring Tennessee and all that this great state has to offer so if you are in one of our neighboring states and looking for a quick weekend getaway with the kids to cool off from the summer heat the water parks in Tennessee need to be on your bucket list for your next family getaway.
+I love exploring Tennessee and all that this great state has to offer.
+If you are in one of our neighboring states and looking for a quick weekend getaway with the kids to cool off from the summer heat the water parks in Tennessee should be on your bucket list for your next family getaway.